eaf-microservice/files_organization/README.md

 ## 📄 Version

-**Current Version**: 1.0.0
+**Current Version**: 1.0.2

 ## 📜 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-© 2026 EAF microservices - File Organizer
+© 2026 EAF microservices - Files Organizer

 ## 🤝 Contributing